 - falsifying documents, for example to obtain payments.

-Misconduct (s11) – breach of a code of conduct by a public officer while acting in his or her capacity as a public officer, for example discrimination, bullying, harassment, assault (less serious).
+Misconduct (s11) – breach of a code of conduct by a public officer while acting in his or her capacity as a public officer.
+For example, discrimination, bullying, harassment, assault (less serious).

-Unsatisfactory conduct (s12)– negligence, impropriety, illegality, incompetence leading to substantial mismanagement of public resources, or the performance of official functions, or detriment to the public interest (systemic).
+Unsatisfactory conduct (s12) – negligence, impropriety, illegality, incompetence leading to substantial mismanagement of public resources, or the performance of official functions, or detriment to the public interest (systemic).

 The ICAC is the Independent Commissioner Against Corruption, a specialist investigator with a focus on government corruption.

 Mr Fleming was admitted to practice as a barrister in December 1976 and became a Queens Counsel (QC) in November 1988.
-He practiced principally in Brisbane, but also in other parts of Australia and the Pacific.
+He practised principally in Brisbane, but also in other parts of Australia and the Pacific.

 He spent three years with the United Nations prosecuting the Rwandan Genocide.
-He has practised in both civil law and criminal law, and is vastly experienced in many different aspects of law.
+He has practised in both civil and criminal law, and is vastly experienced in many different aspects of law.

-An extract from Mr Fleming’s biography is below:
+An extract from Mr Fleming’s biography:

 I have a fundamental and abiding view that the making and administration of law is the vehicle for the proper organisation for society.
 That embraces the concept of the Rule of Law, which is of practical and every-day application in a peaceful society.
 Parliament has the responsibility to make laws for the peace, order and good government of its constituency, and courts have the duty to administer those laws, and the common law.